Mjaucher/LuaBox/README.md

 script.call()
 ```

-In this case, the `script` should be located in `C:/Users/User/LuaBoxFolder/Script.lua`
+In this case, the `Script.lua` should be located in `C:/Users/User/LuaBoxFolder/Script.lua`

 ### 3. Call function: